ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The only minor disadvantage of Nim's fuzzy names is when you use tools like grep or your editor search functionality: You could not be sure if a search for \"KdTree\" would give you all results, you would have to try \"Kd_Tree\" or \"KDTree\" and potentially some more variants too.
+The only minor disadvantage of Nim's fuzzy names is when you use tools like grep or your editor search functionality: You could not be sure if a search for "KdTree" would give you all results, you would have to try "Kd_Tree" or "KDTree" and potentially some more variants too.
 For that task, Nim provides a tool called nimgrep that does a case- and style-insensitive search.
 And possibly your editor supports that type of search also.
 You can also enforce a consistent naming scheme when you